 - SBRRB can receive testimony up until the day before the meeting or it can be submitted during the board meeting.

 Testimony should indicate how the proposed changes will affect your business.

 Are there current administrative rules that are impacting your small business?
 If so, we can assist in the following ways.

 Suggest a regulation for review

 Start here and send us your suggestion using the Regulation for Review form.
 We’ll review and discuss it during the next meeting to determine how we may be able to assist your business.

 Petition for regulatory review

-Submit a Petition for Regulatory Review to a specific agency, in accordance with HRS §201M-6, and forward a copy to SBRRB.
+There is an option to submit a Petition for Regulatory Review to a specific agency, in accordance with HRS §201M-6, and a copy sent to the SBRRB.
 Within sixty (60) days, the agency is required to submit a written response to SBRRB.